fenago/oracle19c-administration/md/lab3_plus.md

 ```

 ## Conclusion
-You have successfully created a new Container Database (CDB) named fenagoCDB and managed it using both standard and manual methods.
+You have successfully created a new Container Database (CDB) named fenagoDB and managed it using both standard and manual methods.
 These steps include setting environment variables, connecting to SQL*Plus, creating initialization parameter files, and verifying the database creation.

 This guide provides a comprehensive approach to managing CDBs in Oracle, ensuring that you can handle both typical and exceptional scenarios effectively.